 Factors That Contribute to Mold Growth

 Mold doesn’t simply just grow anywhere, contrary to popular belief.
 In order to effectively fight the growth of mold, you’ll need to first understand the source.

-Fungal growth is supported by four factors.
+Fungal growth is supported by four factors, and here they are:

 Just like every other living creature, mold needs nutrients to grow.
 Most commonly it requires high-sugar or high-salt, which are often found in organic materials.

 Examples of organic materials include wood and paper.
 Also, the remains of other organisms such as fruits, vegetables, plants, animals, and their waste products.

 The most ideal growth temperature of molds is between 60 – 90°F, with approximately 70% relative humidity.
 That being said, there are other types of mold that absolutely thrive in high temperatures of above 115°F. This is why mold often grows aplenty in the Summer season, and not as much in other seasons.

 In chemistry, pH is a scale that is used to specify the acidity of an aqueous solution, usually measured on a scale of 0 to 14.
 Room temperature water has a pH level of 7, for instance, and acidic solutions normally have a lower pH level than water, whereas alkaline solutions have a pH higher than 7.

 Most mold requires a slightly acidic environment to flourish.
 The ideal level for molds is a pH range of 3-7.